 Let’s say a small petrol car costs INR 5,00,000 (before tax).

-This same process works for other car categories; just adjust the GST rate and cess as needed based on your car type.
+This same process works for other car categories; just adjust the GST rate as needed based on your car type.

 (A) Value of supply: Under GST, the value of supply is the money that the seller collects from the buyer in exchange for the sale of goods or services.
 In the case of related parties, GST is charged on transaction value.
 Transaction value is the value at which unrelated parties would transact in the normal course of business.